-I know that the plethora of pink ribbons and other pink items are upsetting for some women and men for a variety of reasons.
+I know that the plethora of pink ribbons and other pink items is upsetting for some women and men for a variety of reasons.
 Moreover, the sheer volume of stuff available ensures that you will run across items that may offend you.
 For instance, I cannot decide which is worse the t-shirt with the statement “Save Second Base” or the button that says, “I have chemo brain.
 What’s your excuse?”

 However, I admit that I have purchased pink Breast Cancer Awareness gear over the years.